EricaLinaG/Emacsn/README.md

     emacsclient -c -s doom -a emacs

 or,  with emacsn, which will fail if there is no server. - my preference.
+This will just use the default profile.
+Add -p to specify an other.

     emacsn -cws exwm
     emacsn -cws mail